 Signs of trouble

 Despite your best efforts, sometimes problems will arise.
-Certain short-term complications of type 2 diabetes — such as low blood sugar, high blood sugar and ketoacidosis — require immediate care.
+Certain short-term complications of type 2 diabetes — such as low blood sugar, high blood sugar, diabetic ketoacidosis and hyperosmolar hyperglycemic state — require immediate care.

 Low blood sugar (hypoglycemia)